Department of Software Engineering

-Practical exposure to application of Software Engineering to problem solving.
+- Practical exposure to the application of Software Engineering to problem-solving.

-Nurturing of partnership between the institution and the software industry for effective programme delivery.
+- Nurturing partnerships between the institution and the software industry for effective programme delivery.

 The general philosophy therefore is to produce graduates with high academic and ethical standards and adequate practical exposure for self-employment as well as being of immediate value to the software industry and the community in general.

-- To appreciate the importance of computer science (as a base) in such areas as principles of programming, algorithm, data structures, databases and programming languages
+- To appreciate the importance of computer science (as a base) in such areas as principles of programming, algorithms, data structures, databases, and programming languages;

-- To leverage on Software Engineering as the driving force behind the new technologies that are transforming the way we live and work
+- To leverage Software Engineering as the driving force behind the new technologies that are transforming the way we live and work;

 - Computer Science